 Jennifer Garner espousing the benefits of earning 2X miles for every dollar spent, the ability to redeem points with no blackout dates and tauntingly asking “What’s in your wallet?” has made more than a few credit card newbies hurry to grab a Venture card.

-With a sign up bonus of 50,000 miles worth $500 toward travel purchases, this card seems like a no-brainer!
+With a welcome offer of 50,000 miles worth $500 toward travel purchases, this card seems like a no-brainer!

 However, the Capital One Venture doesn’t even crack the top 5 in our monthly credit card rankings.